jgerstmayr/EXUDYN/README.rst

 +  Andreas Zwölfer, Technical University Munich (FFRF and CMS formulation)
 +  Peter Manzl, University of Innsbruck (ConvexRoll Python and C++ implementation / pip install on linux / wsl with graphics)
 +  Martin Sereinig, University of Innsbruck (special robotics functionality)
++  Grzegorz Orzechowski, Lappeenranta University of Technology (coupling with openAI gym and running machine learning algorithms)

 The following people have contributed to examples and other parts: